fabienhebert/redux-superagent-middleware/README.md

 ### Listeners [FUNCTIONs]

-You can add 4 listeners, these listeners is function which accept 4 parameters : payload [mixed] : response.body meta [object] : metadata of the response, including httpCode dispatch [function] : redux's dispatch function getState [function] : redux's getState function
+You can add 4 listeners, these listeners is function which accept 4 parameters :
+- payload [mixed] : response.body
+- meta [object] : metadata of the response, including httpCode
+- dispatch [function] : redux's dispatch function
+- getState [function] : redux's getState function

+Available listeners :
 - onStart : call before a request is executed (after onRequest hook)
 - onSuccess : call when the request is done with a statusCode/httpCode < 300
 - onError : call when the request is done with a statusCode/httpCode >= 300